 Before making any decision, we are subjected to several choices.
 Some of us even decide not to choose because choosing means abandoning other significant choices.
 Choices strip off the users the freedom of choice that they know they should be enjoying other than choosing between to click and not to click.

-Many choices can only result to many questions that can only make the decision-making confusing.
-People will shortlist mentally based on preconceived criteria or requirement since we are naturally born to seek.
+Many choices can only result in many questions that can only make the decision-making confusing.
+People will shortlist mentally based on preconceived criteria or requirements since we are naturally born to seek.
 Our decision whether to click which link will be based on whether the choice met all our preconceived criteria.
 If it is, it will make us happy.
 If not, we will search for other choices until we are happy with our choice or decision.

 Tip #4: Limit the choice of links to increase the probability of clicking

 Behind every click is a being (usually an emotional being).
 Clicks are extensions of our interests.
 Such interest may not be always fulfilled.
-So, clicking may be regarded as the first step toward the fulfillment of certain interest.
+So, clicking may be regarded as the first step toward the fulfillment of certain interests.

 To continue with our choices, we seek information especially those that can make us happy.
-Headlines, anchor texts and even links themselves must be crafted in such a way that it would trigger the users to relate the information that they are currently seeking.
+Headlines, anchor texts, and even links themselves must be crafted in such a way that it would trigger the users to relate the information that they are currently seeking.
 However, there should be enough information that can pique the curiosity of the users and not kill it.

 Oftentimes, you will read the importance of using anchor texts that highlight the benefits of the product and service offering.
 Indeed.
 We no longer live in an era where users can be persuaded to ‘Click Here’ or ‘Go To.’
-These words are very uninteresting and will not inspire the users to do what they are told to do.
+These words are very uninteresting and will not inspire users to do what they are told to do.
 They are not descriptive enough for the users to follow the prompt.

 Remember we love to conserve energy.
 Hovering and clicking on the anchor text that indicates ambiguity to where it leads to requires energy.
 ‘Click Here’ focuses on mouse mechanics and not necessarily on the importance of the contents of the landing pages.